Go Back

 Instructions

-• Preheat your oven to 425°F and line two baking sheets with parchment paper.
+• Preheat your oven to 425°F, line baking sheets or cast-iron pans with parchment paper.

-• After chopping all the vegetables, place them in a large bowl with the garlic and drizzle with avocado oil.
+• After prepping the vegetables and aromatics, place them in a large bowl and drizzle with avocado oil.
 Toss to coat the vegetables in oil, then add salt and black pepper.
 Stir again to evenly distribute the seasoning.

-• Spread the oiled and seasoned vegetables in a single layer evenly over the two lined baking sheets.
-Bake the two trays for 30 minutes, rotating at the halfway point.
+• Spread the oiled and seasoned vegetables in a single layer evenly over the lined baking sheets or cast-iron pans.
+Bake for 30 minutes, rotating at the halfway point.

 • After 30 minutes, remove the trays from the oven and evenly sprinkle the chopped herbs over all the vegetables.
-Stir around or toss vegetables on the baking sheet, then return to an even layer.
+Stir around or toss vegetables, then return to an even layer.

 • Serve roasted vegetables warm with your favorite main dish.